 At a glance

-Rising — being discussed more frequently.
-3 mentions in the last 30 days, 1 the 60 before.
+Declining — being discussed less frequently.
+0 mentions in the last 30 days, 5 the 60 before, 1 the 90 before that.

 Homeowners building ADUs often face huge costs to connect to existing power and gas.
 This change would make it easier and cheaper to build these units.